nicm42/100-days-of-code-v2/log4.md

 **Day 87: 19th October 2021**
 I fixed a couple of tests that were failing because I'd updated the props on those components.
 And then started on testing everything I'd added to interact with the database.
 I added some bits to mock the server, then realised I wasn't sure where to add that or how to test the await block.
 I ended up doing some testing of the text on the new bits, because I at least knew how to do that.
 The rest I can look into again tomorrow.

+**Day 88: 20th October 2021**
+Brad Traversy put out a video with an Express backend and through that I realised that connecting both doesn't require a proxy, you just tell Express to serve up the index file.
+Obviously with Svelte that is only going to work once you've built it, so there are some things to change before building, but it works perfectly, no Webpack required.
+I then uploaded it to Heroku which would have been simple if I'd copied the package.json into the right place and updated it to the right command for start.
+Of course once I got it working I realised there was a bug, but I am feeling closer to getting it done, now I've at least got the server/front end connection and deployment sorted.